As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 The ones that you should go for will depend on your preferences, the types of noises you are exposed to and need protection from.

 If you are a daily commuter who travels by public transport, active noise cancelling headphones would be best for you.
-For babies and kids, this article will be the apt guide.

 The passive ones are best for noisy marketplaces, shooting ranges, etc where you mostly encounter high pitch noises or transient noises which make active noise cancelling headphones ineffective.

 From a hearing protection perspective, ear muffs can perform the same as passive noise cancelling headphones.

 Both are good for protection against high-frequency noises such as people talking and babies crying.
 Both will not be great for engine noises and low-frequency bass from speaker systems.

 So, if you are interested in noise isolation only, between the two, it would be more prudent to go for ear muffs instead of spending on expensive passive noise cancelling headphones.

 You can also build your own soundproof earmuffs (read my guide).